autepos/ai-payment/readme.md

 ```

 ## Tenancy
 Tenancy is supported but it is disabled by default.
-You can enable tenancy by setting a 'ai_payment.tenancy' key in *config/services.php* config thus:
+You can enable tenancy by setting a 'ai-payment.tenancy' config thus:
 ```php
 ....
 /**